 Sue Eleuterio, Independent Public Folklorist

 Sophia Enriquez, PhD Student, Ethnomusicology, Ohio State University

 Sarah Craycrraft, PhD Student, Comparative Studies, Ohio State University

 Jordan Lovejoy, PhD Student, English, Ohio State University

 Dr. Cassie Patterson, Assistant Director, Center for Folklore Studies, Ohio State University

 Afsane Rezaei, PhD Candidate, Comparative Studies, Ohio State University

 Madeleine Smith, PhD Student, English, Ohio State University

 Caroline Toy, PhD Candidate, Comparative Studies, Ohio State University

 IRB Protocol #2017B0005

-The Ohio Field Schools are sponsored by a generous gift from the Columbus Foundation.
+The Ohio Field School is supported by a private donation from the Columbus Foundation.